yodertv/Reminders/doc/README.md

 - Dynamically provision new users.

 #Work in progress
+- Tested at merchants.
+Worked from iPhone on AK's local area net.
 - Made an attempt to fix (Bug#18).
 Hard to reproduce.
-- Let's do a nodejitsu deployment
+Put the insert in the callback of the drop(), but noticed that dropping an empty collection resulted in an error so ignoring drop errors.
+- Then completed the refatoring.
 - Refactored to use express with minimal changes.
-- Then completed the refatoring.
 - Added "logDate" build prop to make bake
 - Formated the logger output.